-There are four different calibration options within the self-calibration mode.
-First, there is a full self-calibration where the DAC, internal gain, and internal offset errors are calibrated out.
+There are a four different calibration options within the selfcalibration mode.
+There is a full self-calibration where the DAC, internal offset, and internal gain errors are calibrated out.
 Then, there is the (Gain + Offset) self-calibration which calibrates out the internal gain error and then the internal offset errors.
 The internal DAC is not calibrated here.
-Finally, there are the self-offset and self-gain calibrations which calibrate out the internal offset errors and the internal gain errors respectively.
+Finally, there are the selfoffset and self-gain calibrations which calibrate out the internal offset errors and the internal gain errors respectively.

 The internal capacitor DAC is calibrated by trimming each of the capacitors in the DAC.
 It is the ratio of these capacitors to each other that is critical, and so the calibration algorithm ensures that this ratio is at a specific value by the end of the calibration routine.
 For the offset and gain there are two separate capacitors, one of which is trimmed when an offset or gain calibration is performed.
-Again, it is the ratio of these capacitors to the capacitors in the DAC that is critical and the calibration algorithm ensures that this ratio is at a specified value for both the offset and gain calibrations.
+Again it is the ratio of these capacitors to the capacitors in the DAC that is critical and the calibration algorithm ensures that this ratio is at a specified value for both the offset and gain calibrations.

-The zero-scale error is adjusted for an offset calibration, and the positive full-scale error is adjusted for a gain calibration.
+In Bipolar Mode the midscale error is adjusted for an offset calibration and the positive full-scale error is adjusted for the gain calibration; in Unipolar Mode the zero-scale error is adjusted for an offset calibration and the positive full-scale error is adjusted for a gain calibration.